Marslevelsafety/Dechapon25/README.md

 Avoid committing secrets or credentials.

-Clearly describe behavior changes.
+Clearly describe any behavior changes.

-AI-assisted contributions are welcome when the contributor reviews, understands, and takes responsibility for the resulting code.
+AI-assisted contributions are welcome provided that contributors review, understand, and take responsibility for the resulting code.

 Upstream Project